Curated by: Beatriz Bustos O.

 Duration: 16 min Teaser 3 min. *Complete version will be shown on Thurs 7, 7:00 pm

-Three narratives concerning the global food chain are here seen interlaced: industrial fishing of prawns destined for the European market; depletion of sea creatures caused by trawling; and the struggle of indigenous fishing communities within this scenario.
-Arias combines these elements with footage from Coqui, a Colombian village, and its Pacific coast to speak out about the fragility of our ecosystems and the blindness that exists behind the social and human impact in food abundance that is only destined for some.
+A film containing three narratives concerning the global food chain, Enjoy Your Meal is an artistic discussion of the industrial fishing of prawns destined for the European market, the depletion of sea creatures caused by trawling, and the resulting struggle of indigenous fishing communities.
+Arias combines these elements with footage from Coqui, a Colombian village, and its Pacific coast, to speak out about the fragility of our ecosystems and the global society’s blindness to the wealth of food that remains largely unnoticed, wasted, and unfairly distributed.

 Fernando Arias (1963, Armenia, Colombia)

-Through different mediums such as video, photography and installation, Arias creates works on conflicts related to sexuality, drugs, identity, religion, politics, nationalism, the distribution of wealth and nature conservation.
-His work seeks to raise awareness on the need for socio-ethical change, hence forcing the viewer to critically reflect on what they are being presented with.
-Arias currently develops a project called Mas arte más acción (More Art More Action), transdisciplinary work that questions social and environmental issues involving the most vulnerable sector of our society.
-In 1994, he received the Nacional Arts Prize of Colombia, represented his country in the 48th Venice Biennale in 1999 and has participated in the most important Biennials of Latin America.
+Through the mediums of video, photography, and installation, Arias creates works on the conflicts that often accompany sexuality, drugs, identity, religion, politics, nationalism, wealth distribution, and nature conservation.
+His work seeks to raise awareness on the need for socio-ethical change, hence forcing his audience to critically reflect.
+Arias is currently developing a project called Mas arte más acción (More Art More Action), a cross-disciplinary examination of social and environmental issues involving the most vulnerable sectors of our society.
+In 1994, he received the National Arts Prize of Colombia, represented his country in the 48th Venice Biennale in 1999, and has participated in the most important Biennials of Latin America.
 His work has been shown in galleries and museums in Sao Paulo, Lima, Barcelona, Vancouver, Amsterdam, London, Cardiff, and Glasgow, among others.